-From a nursery of the same name in Wales, where it was discovered as a chance seedling.
+Our favourite comfrey.
 Striking dusky dark violet flowers from spring to early summer and then later in the year if cut back.
 Clump forming and non-invasive.
 The foliage tends to be a lighter green than most.

 Height and spread: 60cm x 60cm

 As seen from the common names, Symphytum has long been used as a herbal cure, edible vegetable and animal fodder.
 It has also been used as a compost maker and plant food.
 An early use was in setting bones, the roots being ground to a paste and used in the way plaster of Paris is used today.
 The name comfrey comes from the Latin 'Conferre', meaning to bring together.
 Symphytum comes from the Greek 'Symphyo' - to make whole.
 All are useful for shady positions, although they will also grow in sun, preferring some moisture.